HOW TO TALK TO YOUR VETERINARIAN ABOUT CANNABIS

 For many veterinarians, the only exposure they have had to cannabis use in animals is seeing dogs that have over-consumed THC-laden treats and presenting with symptoms of toxicity requiring medical support.
 So it is no wonder that many veterinarians are still apprehensive about condoning its use.

-It is therefore crucial, that if you want your veterinarian to discuss cannabis as a potential therapy, that you bring it up.
+It is therefore crucial, that if you want your veterinarian to discuss cannabis as a potential therapy, you bring it up.

 While the job of your veterinarian includes advising you of the current legal status and lack of available approved products for animals, it is also their job to provide you with available information on how to reduce the risk of adverse events from occurring if you choose to use cannabis on your own.